 At PDX, we understand and appreciate the need for some passengers to travel with their animals.
 Our goal is to ensure the safety and health of all passengers at our airport, and for this reason, we have established specific rules for people traveling with animals.

-At no time is any animal in the airport allowed to be within 10 feet of a government working dog, or to interfere with the government working dog’s task.
+At no time is any animal in the airport allowed to be within 10 feet of a government working dog, nor allowed to interfere with the government working dog’s task.

-Animals and their owners are subject to removal from the terminal: 1) if the animal or handler violates airport rules, 2) if the animal is not housebroken, 3) if the animal is not under the handler's control and the handler is not taking effective action to control the animal (e.g. animals that are growling, biting, nipping, barking, or exhibiting similar behavior).
+Animals and their owners are subject to warnings and citations, which can come with a fine of $250 and/or removal from the terminal: 1) if the animal or handler violates airport rules, 2) if the animal is not housebroken, 3) if the animal is not under the handler's control and the handler is not taking effective action to control the animal (e.g. animals that are growling, biting, nipping, barking, or exhibiting similar behavior).

 Animal owners must report all messes (urination/defecation) to the airport by using a white courtesy phone or by calling 503-460-4449, and must remain at the location until a janitorial person arrives.

 Please be aware that animals that are not traveling with their owner or being shipped by air are not allowed inside the terminal.

 Pet Relief Areas